 What you can do to help

-Following a catastrophic bushfire season, koalas need our help now more than ever.
+Following the catastrophic 2019-20 bushfire season, koalas need our help now more than ever.
 We simply can't afford to have weak environmental protections any longer.
 The Environment Protection and Biodiversity Conservation Act (the EPBC) is Australia’s national environment law and it has failed to look after our world-famous biodiversity.

 The EPBC Act is undergoing a once-in-a-decade review.
 It provides us with a golden opportunity to put strong protections in place to safeguard animals like koalas.